intel/media-driver/README.md

 2. SKL: Green or other incorrect color will be observed in output frames when using YV12/I420 as input format for csc/scaling/blending/rotation, etc. on Ubuntu 16.04 stock (with kernel 4.10).
 The issue can be addressed with the kernel patch: [WaEnableYV12BugFixInHalfSliceChicken7](https://cgit.freedesktop.org/drm-tip/commit/?id=0b71cea29fc29bbd8e9dd9c641fee6bd75f68274)

-3. HuC firmware is necessary for AVC/HEVC/VP9 low power encoding bitrate control, including CBR, VBR, etc. As of now, HuC firmware support is disabled in Linux kernels by default.
-Please, refer to i915 kernel mode driver documentation to learn how to enable it.
+3. HuC firmware is necessary for AVC/HEVC/VP9 low power encoding bitrate control, including CBR, VBR, etc. As of now, HuC firmware support is disabled in Linux kernels by default. kernel command line option "i915.enable_guc=2" for HuC loading can be set e.g. by doing echo "options i915 enable_guc=2" > /etc/modprobe.d/i915.conf (as root).
 Mind that HuC firmware support presents in the following kernels for the specified platforms:
    * APL/KBL: starting from kernel 4.11
    * CFL: starting from kernel 4.15
    * ICL: starting from kernel 5.2